 4. Meat Substitutes — Beyond Meat Beef Free Beastly Sliders, 8 Ounce — 7 per case.

 Since meat is one of the natural sources of B12, many faux-meat products have added B12 into their products to substitute the real thing.
-It’s amazing how many faux meat products are out there, like replacements for burgers, sausage, chicken fingers, ribs, etc. Check either the ingredients list or nutrition facts panel to make sure that the product you are purchasing has been fortified with B12.
+And more and more faux meat products, like replacements for burgers, sausage, chicken fingers, ribs, are hitting the market regularly.

 Otherwise known as seaweed, nori is a good source of B12.
 One small snack pack of crunchy roasted seaweed will provide your daily dose of Vitamin B12, but the jury is still out on whether or not the body easily absorbs this version of the vitamin.